agentrickard/domain/domain_content/README.txt

   - 'edit domain content'
   - 'set domain access'
   - 'review content for all domains'
-  - 'access content overview'
+  - 'access the domain content page'
+  - 'administer nodes'

-Users with the 'edit domain content' permission can view content for domains where they are assigned editors.
+Users with the 'access the domain content page' permission can view content for domains where they are assigned editors.
 Users with the 'set domain access' permission can view content for domains where they are assigned editors _and_ reassign content to one or more affiliates.

-Users with the core 'access content overview' permission may view content on any affiliate they are assigned to.
+Users with the core 'administer nodes' permission may perform additional operations (such as deleting or promoting content).

-Either the 'access content overview', 'edit domain content' or the 'review content for all domains' permission is required to access the 'Affiliated content' screen.
+Either the 'access the domain content page'' or the 'review content for all domains' permission is required to access the 'Affiliated content' screen.

 ----
 3.2 Affiliated Content